Qipper1/Arduino-Weather-Station-Nokia5110-lcd-DHT11/README.md

  Hello , Humans !

 This project is a mini weather station based on Nokia 5110 lcd and DHT11 humidity & temperature sensor .
-The project works perfectly with attached libraries and you have an jpg file with the project connections .
+The project works perfectly with attached libraries and you have an jpg file with the project connections and the code .

 - INSTRUCTIONS